 Making room for the Holy Spirit to guide us in our reading is vital for beginning and experienced readers.
 It is incredibly helpful to pray before studying the Bible for ourselves.
 We can continue praying while we read, or pause in between to pray, and close our study session with prayer.

-When studying the bible for yourself, make sure you choose a translation that you understand.
+When studying the Bible for yourself, make sure you choose a version that you understand.
+Especially as a new believer it’s important to to find the best Bible translation.
 There are many translations available in many languages.
 Then use your Bible daily and make notations in it (color, mark, underline, write, etc.).
+Using special Bible pens and highlighters is a perfect way to do that.
 This makes studying more personal and helps us to remember Scriptures and their meaning.

 And, not unimportant, we should schedule a daily time to study.
 Because if we leave it to random acts, we give way to the enemy, who will simply let us forget or get us so busy with other things that we don’t make time for Bible study.
 It should become a time for fellowship with God based on relationship, not based on rules.
 God doesn’t force us to do anything, He just wants to spend times with us.